mudler/edgevpn/README.md

 ![edgevpn-gui](https://user-images.githubusercontent.com/2420543/147854907-1e4a4715-3181-4dc2-8bc0-d052b3bf46d3.png) |

-# :question: Why?

-First of all it's my first experiment with libp2p.
-Second, I always wanted a more "open" `ngrok` alternative, but I always prefer to have "less infra" as possible to maintain.
-That's why building something like this on top of `libp2p` makes sense.

-# :warning: Warning!

-I'm not a security expert, and this software didn't went through a full security audit, so don't use and rely it for sensible traffic and not even for production environment!
-I did this mostly for fun while I was experimenting with libp2p.

 # :running: Installation

 Download the precompiled static release in the [releases page](https://github.com/mudler/edgevpn/releases).
 You can either install it in your system or just run it.

 # :computer: Usage

-EdgeVPN needs only a config, or a token to connect machines to a network.
+EdgeVPN needs only a config or a token to connect nodes to a p2p network.

 To generate a config run: